Subsidence refers to a building that’s sinking into its foundations. It can stop a proposed property sale in its tracks and cost thousands to fix.

 Sort out insurance

 Once your property is treated, subsidence shouldn’t recur.
 Some home insurance policies cover the work of rectifying subsidence.
 If it is covered, the insurance company will send a specialist (often an independent structural engineer) to inspect the problem.
-British Insurers ABI offer advice on the problem, for example.

 This isn’t the case will all home insurance covers – so be sure to check your plan and contact your insurer.
 The cost of your insurance claim will depend on the severity of the problem.